StyraInc/opa-kafka-plugin/README.md

 # Usage

-Example structure of input data provided from opa-kafka-plugin to Open Policy Agent
+Example structure of input data provided from opa-kafka-plugin to Open Policy Agent.
 ```
 {
   "operation": {